optimalisatie/exec.js/README.md

 <script src="exec.min.js" />
 ```

 Use `var runner = new exec(your code);` to execute javascript code in an isolated container.
-You can provide the code as a string or function.
-It returns a promise with the extra method `runner.stop()` that instantly aborts execution and clears memory.
+You can provide the code as a string or as a function.
+It returns a promise with the extra method `runner.stop()` that instantly aborts execution and clears memory consumed by the script.

 You can return data from your code using the `returnData(data)` function.
 You can return transferable objects such as ArrayBuffer using `returnData(data, [transferableList])`. ([more info](https://developers.google.com/web/updates/2011/12/Transferable-Objects-Lightning-Fast))